-Ethics: East & West with Prof. Lee was the course that opened her eyes to the vast world of ethics and what led her to pursue a philosophy major.
+Gabriela opened her eyes to the vast world of ethics in "Ethics: East & West" with Professor Jung Lee, leading her to pursue a philosophy major.

-She took Research Ethics with Prof. Basl, which developed her interest in AI Ethics.
+She took "Research Ethics" with Professor John Basl, developing an interest in AI Ethics.
 She learned about the ethical frameworks around animal and human subject research.

 More Student Paths